InBetweenNames/BigPictureSwitch/README.md

 -   Zero dependencies other than Windows 7 and above (in principle?
 Haven't actually tested it.
 I use Windows 11 so YMMV).
 -   Event based rather than polling based
     -   Receives events for window creation and destruction and then just matches that against Steam to detect Big Picture mode
+    -   0% CPU usage when there is nothing to do
 -   Efficiency mode support (not that it really matters, as the application is idle except when it receives events, but why not?)
 -   Manages display configurations _and_ audio configurations